 In the UK, there are companies called credit reference agencies that keep a database of information about how you manage your credit agreements.
 The main ones are Experian and Equifax.
 Any company that you have a credit agreement with will send information to one or more of these agencies about whether you are keeping to the terms of your agreement (e.g. making your minimum payments, or paying your utility bills on time).
 When you apply to anyone for further credit (e.g. a new phone contract or an internet connection) they check your credit file for information on whether you are the kind of person they want to lend to.

 There is no such thing as 'credit blacklisting' - no creditor can indicate that you should never be extended credit, by anyone - but if you have missed payments, or have a high outstanding balance on several credit accounts, this can make it unlikely that other agencies will see you as a suitable risk.
 Having a poor credit rating can have serious consequences, for example you may be refused a mortgage (when you get around to needing one!), or only be offered credit at a high interest rate, making credit more expensive for you.

-Repairing a bad credit history is possible, but can take a long time (several years), so it is better not to damage it in the first place, if you can avoid it.
+Repairing a bad credit history is possible, but can take several years, so it is better not to damage it in the first place if you can avoid it.
 You have the legal right to check that the files held on you by the credit reference agencies are correct, and to make amendments if there is wrong information.

 You can easily find out what your credit score is by signing up to Experian or Equifax for a free 30 day trial.
 Just remember to cancel before the 30 days or you will be charged each month for the service!